OlwethuMkhasibe/OlwethuMkhasibe/README.md

 ## 👨‍💻 About Me

-🎓 Final-year BSc IT student specialising in Computer Science & Business Management.
+🎓 Final-year BSc IT student specialising in Computer Science majoring in Business Management.

 💻 Passionate about building software using ASP.NET Core, C#, JavaScript and SQL Server.